+Employee means either:

-- 1. "Employee" means either: - i.
-An individual employed by you or a subrecipient who is engaged in the performance of the project or program under this award; or - ii.
-Another person engaged in the performance of the project or program under this award and not compensated by you including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements. - 2.
-"Forced labor" means labor obtained by any of the following methods: the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - 3.
-"Private entity": - i.
-Means any entity other than a State, local government, Indian tribe, or foreign public entity, as those terms are defined in 2 C.F.R. § 175.25; - ii.
-Includes: (A) A nonprofit organization, including any nonprofit institution of higher education, hospital, or tribal organization other than one included in the definition of Indian tribe at 2 C.F.R. § 175.25(b); and (B) A for-profit organization. - 4.
-"Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given at section 103 of the TVPA, as amended (22 U.S.C. § 7102). - o.
+- 1. An individual employed by the recipient or a subrecipient who is engaged in the performance of the project or program under this award; or - 2.
+Another person engaged in the performance of the project or program under this award and not compensated by the recipient including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements.

+Private entity means any entity, including for-profit organizations, nonprofit organizations, institutions of higher education, and hospitals.
+The term does not include foreign public entities, Indian Tribes, local governments, or states as defined in 2 CFR § 200.1.

+The terms "severe forms of trafficking in persons," "commercial sex act," "sex trafficking," "Abuse or threatened abuse of law or legal process," "coercion," "debt bondage," and "involuntary servitude" have the meanings given at section 103 of the TVPA, as amended (22 U.S.C. § 7102).

+- p.
 The Federal Funding Accountability and Transparency Act (FFATA) (31 U.S.C. § 6101 note) - 1.
 Reporting Subawards and Executive Compensation.
-Under FFATA, recipients of financial assistance awards of \$30,000 or more are required to report periodically on executive compensation and subawards, as described in the following term from 2 C.F.R.
-Part 170, Appendix A, which is incorporated into this award:
+Under FFATA, recipients of financial assistance awards of \$30,000 or more are required to report periodically on executive compensation and subawards, as described in the following term from 2 CFR Part 170, Appendix A, which is incorporated into this award: